 Some have a family member with a disability or special needs.
 Many consider their pets as family and want to plan for their future care.
 All face what can be emotionally charged challenges pertaining to financial and legal matters.
 Working with a financial professional with experience with families like yours can provide you with much-needed objective guidance.

 Special interests often drive financial planning needs.
 That can be the case if you’re interested in socially responsible investing or want your faith or religion to play a role in your investment strategy and financial plans.

 Where you live, where you work, and what you do for a living can also influence your financial plans.
 For example, if you’re a US citizen but work overseas, you may have special tax issues to consider.
 If you’re a high net worth individual, you may require specialized financial guidance on matters such as estate planning, philanthropy, and leaving a legacy for your family.

 For physicians, attorneys, entrepreneurs, high tech professionals, entertainment celebrities, and others, asset protection can be a major concern.
 Many professional athletes fall in the “requires specialized financial guidance” category too, and require assistance with things like setting up a charitable foundation or dealing with taxes on signing bonuses.

-A financial advisor with expertise working with investors in your profession or with interests similar to yours can provide valuable insights.
+A financial professional with expertise working with investors in your profession or with interests similar to yours can provide valuable insights.

-Working with a financial advisor is largely a matter of choice.
-The important thing is to find an advisor that’s right for you.
-Learn some of the considerations for choosing the best financial advisor.
-Or start your search now using the LPL Find an Advisor Tool.
+Working with a financial professional is largely a matter of choice.
+The important thing is to find one that’s right for you.
+Learn some of the considerations for choosing the best financial professional.

-Note: LPL Financial Advisors do not provide specific individualized tax or legal advice.
+Note: LPL financial professionals do not provide specific individualized tax or legal advice.
 We suggest that you discuss your specific situation with a qualified tax or legal advisor.